-The Army's Environmental Program helps maintain access to testing and training lands and ensures stewardship of natural and cultural resources through compliance with conservation laws, including the Endangered Species Act, the Sikes Act, the NHPA, and the Native American Graves Protection and Repatriation Act, among other statutes.
-The Army manages the largest number of endangered species and historic properties in DoD.
-The Army has 261 threatened and endangered plant and animal species on 146 installations, 1.3 million acres of wetlands, 85,119 archeological sites, 152 Native American sacred sites, and 19 National Historic Landmarks.
-Due to the magnitude of our resources and our success in achieving positive outcomes in environmental compliance, the Army plays a leading role among the military departments in environmental stewardship.
+The Army's Environmental Program helps maintain access to testing and training lands in a variety of ways.
+Army biologists have been managing installation land and natural habitats for 50 years in with no impact on mission, while at the same time protecting species where possible.
+Part of this success is attributable to the Army's Compatible Use Buffer Program (ACUB), which is marking its 20th anniversary, and the related Office of the Secretary of Defense (OSD) Readiness and Environmental Protection Integration Program.
+These programs authorize Army to use innovative tools to provide flexibility for training and testing while carefully managing endangered species and other natural resources, in partnership with state and federal agencies and private landowners.
+One major success story is the progress toward recovery of the endangered red-cockaded woodpecker in the Southeastern U.S. Based on the Army's careful management practices, the red-cockaded woodpecker is being proposed by the U.S. Fish and Wildlife Service for down listing from endangered to threatened.

-The Endangered Species Act was enacted 50 years ago.
-Army biologists in partnership with the U.S. Fish and Wildlife Service, and state fish and game offices have been managing lands and natural habitats for 50 years with no net loss to the mission and have worked to recover species where possible.
-Part of this success is attributable to the Army's Compatible Use Buffer Program (ACUB), which is marking its 20th anniversary.
-The program provides innovative tools to provide flexibility for training and testing while carefully managing endangered species and other natural resources.
-One major success story is the progress toward recovery of the endangered red-cockaded woodpecker in the Southeastern U.S. Through ACUB and the related OSD Readiness and Environmental Protection Integration Program, the Army employed innovative tools, resources, and partnerships to accelerate species recovery, to the point where, the red-cockaded woodpecker is being proposed for down listing from endangered to threatened.
+ACUB is also a critical tool to protect Army lands from nearby encroachment.
 To date, the Army, through ACUB, has preserved over 760,000 acres in 28 states.
-The Army and its partners have invested over \$1.2 billion to support the protection of natural resources.
-These investments will continue to help the Army, ensuring we are well-positioned to protect the mission while remaining good stewards of the environment.
+Leveraging generous partner funding, Army has invested over \$1.2 billion to support the protection of natural resources.
+These investments help the Army remain well-positioned to protect the mission by deconflicting potential regulatory or encroachment impediments.

 The Army recognizes that external pressures threaten long-term viability of our training ranges and lands.
 To help mitigate this threat, the Army participates in the Sentinel Landscapes Partnership.
-This program, in conjunction with our federal partners, allows the Army to strengthen military readiness and address a changing climate and other natural resource challenges.
-Participating in the Partnership over the last 10 years has increased our installation and surrounding community resilience.
+This coalition of federal agencies, state and local governments, and non-governmental organizations works with private landowners to advance sustainable land management practices around military installations and ranges.
+This program encourages federal agencies to combine resources and authorities to address regional natural resource challenges, and helps the Army strengthen military readiness.
+Participating in the Partnership over the last 10 years has improved resilience at Army installations and the surrounding communities.